 Laughing gas (which is just another name for nitrous oxide) is used by dentists to sedate patients during some dental procedures.
 Nitrous oxide has no smell and no color, and is also a relatively safe sedation method that, when used properly, doesn’t irritate the patient.

-Our Cambridge dentists utilize dental laughing gas because dentistry should not be painful.
+Our Ontario dentists utilize dental laughing gas because dentistry should not be painful.
 Relax in our massaging chair, watch a show on our overhead television and forget you are even at the dentist.
 Nitrous oxide may be fully covered by your insurance company, and with direct insurance billing, you will only be out of pocket for charges beyond your policy.